 2. 24/7 access to care delivers convenience AND peace of mind.

-No waiting and extra time with your physician doesn’t stop at the doctor’s office.
+No waiting and extra time with your physician don’t stop at the doctor’s office.
 Many concierge practices give you 24/7 access to care.

 We’re not talking about voicemails and long-delayed replies.
-We’re talking about conversations, by phone or email, regarding your health and treatment, at all hours.
+We’re talking about conversations, by phone or email, depending on the practice, regarding your health and treatment.

 How does that affect you?
-Aside from being just remarkably convenient, you get the peace of mind that comes from knowing you’ll get the care you need, when you need it.
+Aside from being just remarkably convenient, you get the peace of mind that comes from knowing you’ll get the care you need when you need it.
 This peace of mind can be beneficial for your life whether you're the patient, a busy professional, a mom, or even a caretaker for aging parents.

 Speaking of calls and emails, that sort of communication can sometimes spare you a drive to the office.
 Concierge practices are generally good about handling simple matters that way when you prefer.

-And since the start of the COVID-19 pandemic, most practices have adopted telehealth so you can see your own doctor from the comfort of your home with a smartphone, tablet, or computer.
+And since the COVID-19 pandemic, most practices have adopted telehealth so you can see your own doctor from the comfort of your home with a smartphone, tablet, or computer.

-5. Coordination of care takes the stress out of specialists.
+5. Coordination of care takes the stress out of getting specialist care.

 We call it “quarterbacking” – streamlining a conversation among your doctors and specialists so that everyone’s treatment cooperates in one healthy direction for you.